Emraan Hashmi: Personal life

 Hashmi married Parveen Shahani in an Islamic wedding ceremony in December 2006 after a six and a half-year relationship.
 The couple have a son, Ayaan Hashmi, who was born on 3 February 2010.
 On 15 January 2014, Ayaan was diagnosed with first-stage cancer.
 In January 2019, Ayaan was declared cancer free.

 While Hashmi's father is Muslim and his mother was Christian, Hashmi was brought up as a Muslim and says he is a "firm believer in God".
 His mother, Maherrah Hashmi, died on 11 March 2016, Hashmi cancelled one day shoot of his film Azhar, when he got to know about his mother's demise.
 He did not want to delay the shoot of Azhar any further and also wanted to occupy his mind with work.
 So, he returned to the sets the soonest he could.

-In 2016, Hashmi launched the auto-biographical book called "The Kiss of Life", which was based on his son's journey against cancer.
+In 2016, Hashmi launched, The Kiss of Life: How a Superhero and My Son Defeated Cancer, a memoir co-written by him with Bilal Siddiqui, based on his son's journey against cancer.
 Its foreword was written by Akshay Kumar, with whom he would star seven years later in Selfiee.